 This photo is the closest I could find to what Shah Rukh looked like that night.

 I could see as I started to walk toward Shah Rukh that he recognized me as a fan about to intrude on his quiet moment.
 The bodyguard had his back to me.
 My heart was pounding.
 I knew this was going be a peak life experience.
 No other celebrity encounter had been this momentous, and I’ve never been as awkward or tongue-tied.
-Most of the sentences I started I couldn’t finish.
-Shah Rukh was just lovely, though.
+Most of the sentences I started I couldn’t finish Shah Rukh was just lovely, though.
 He may have been annoyed at my intrusion, but he never showed it.
 He was just finishing his cigarette, and he politely refrained from lighting another one while I was there.
 He was wearing black with an eye-catching pendant and his hair casually brushed forward.
 In his films it’s usually off his forehead.
-I’m 5’8″ and Shah Rukh is about 5’9″.
-I was too bashful to gaze into his eyes for any length of time, but he didn’t seem smaller or larger than I’d expected, but he was definitely better looking.
+I’m 5’8″ and Shah Rukh is about the same, so we were eye to eye.
+I was too bashful to gaze into his eyes for any length of time, but he didn’t seem smaller or larger than I’d expected.
+He was definitely better looking.
 He had a kind of quiet-but-aware stillness that’s so different from his energetic screen personality.

 My Shah Rukh Khan autograph. (click to enlarge)